at-tawlib/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 **10-mirror_permissions** : sets the mode of the file hello the same as olleh’s mode

+**11-directories_permissions** : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed